 Like many cities, Barcelona’s safest areas tend to be the more affluent barrios.
 This includes Eixample and Poblenou.

-There is no one barrio in Barcelona that should be avoided at all costs.
+No one barrio in Barcelona should be avoided at all costs.
 In general, all neighborhoods have plenty of safe areas to live in.
-However, parts of El Raval and the areas around the train station in the Sants barrio can be a bit dodgy at night.
-As well, the barrios of Barri Gotic and El Born have a lot of tiny streets which, while beguiling by day, can be deserted and dicey at night.
+However, parts of El Raval and the areas around the train station in the Sants barrio can be dodgy at night.
+The barrios of Barri Gotic and El Born have a lot of tiny streets that, while beguiling by day, can be deserted and dicey at night.

 Las Ramblas, the main promenade through central Barcelona, is humming with activity 24 hours a day and – pickpockets and tourist scams aside – is considered safe.
 Late at night, the south end of the street may feel a little seedy but is still relatively safe (and pretty easy to avoid if you prefer).
 While it’s not exactly residential in nature, some expats with unusual schedules (like those who work the night shift) appreciate that Las Ramblas is always busy.
 You can walk there just about any time of day and never feel like you’re on a deserted street.
 But for others, it’s just not worth the noise, nor the pickpocket population.